Virginia Hall: Office of Strategic Services

 Hall was next given the job of helping the Maquis in southern France harass the Germans in support of the Allied invasion of the south, Operation Dragoon, which would take place on August 15, 1944.
 In July, Hall was ordered to go to Haute-Loire department, arriving July 14, quitting her disguise, and establishing her headquarters in a barn near Le Chambon-sur-Lignon.
 As a woman with the rank of second lieutenant she had problems asserting her authority over the Maquis groups and the self-proclaimed colonels heading them.
 She complained to OSS headquarters, "you send people out ostensibly to work with me and for me, but you do not give me the necessary authority."

 She told the Maquis leaders that she would finance them and give them arms on condition that they would be advised by her, but the prickly Maquis leaders continued to be a problem.
 The three planeloads of supplies she received in late July and the money she distributed for expenses gained their grudging acquiescence.

 The three battalions of Maquisards (about 1,500 men) in her area undertook a number of successful sabotage operations.
 Now part of the French Forces of the Interior (FFI), they forced the German occupiers to withdraw from Le Puy-en-Velay and head north with the rest of the retreating German forces.
-Belatedly, a Jedburgh team, called Jeremy, of three men parachuted in on August 25 to undertake the training and supply of the battalions.
-Hall commented wryly, "this was after the Germans had been liquidated in the department of the Haute Loire and Le Puy liberated."
+Belatedly, a Jedburgh team of three men, called Jeremy, parachuted in on August 25 to undertake the training and supply of the battalions.
+Hall commented wryly, "This was after the Germans had been liquidated in the department of the Haute Loire and Le Puy liberated."

-Hall and several of the British and American military officers working for her left the Haute Loire and arrived in Paris on September 22.
-Later, she and her OSS agent Paul Golliot journeyed to Austria to foment anti-Nazi resistance.
+Hall and several of the British and American military officers working for her left the Haute Loire, arriving in Paris on September 22.
+Later, she and her OSS agent, Lieutenant Paul Goillot, journeyed to Austria to foment anti-Nazi resistance.
 With the collapse of the Nazis, Hall and Golliot returned to Paris in April 1945.
-She wrote reports and identified people who had helped her and were deserving of commendations and then resigned from OSS.
+She wrote reports, and identified people who had helped her and were deserving of commendations, then resigned from the OSS.